viktorteren/Seto/README.md

 -ALL: execute the decomposition using an exact algorithm to find all minimal independent sets (not only the minimum required set to satisfy EC)

-NOMIN: once found a minimum number of FCPNs does not perform any minimization on this set
+NOMIN: once found a minimum number of FCPNs does not perform any minimization on the set of regions
 <b>(recommended for a faster execution)</b>

 ### d) Combined flows

-The flags M and FC can be used together.
+The flags M and FC/KFC can be used together.

 <!--
 #### Benchmarks on a set of files (still present some issues, better avoid it):